dreger/thelivingwell.co/_posts/live/2016-04-25-fitness-things.md

 If you’ve been wanting to get one, the HR happens to be on sale this week until May 3.
 Run, don’t walk!
 Actually, who cares.
 You aren’t getting Fitbit credit for those steps, so they don’t count anyway.
 Ha.

 **Foam Roller** // I couldn’t justify buying one of these for years.
 It’s legitimately, a block of foam.
 But I would use them at the gym and I knew they made a huge difference in working out muscle knots.
 So I decided to put it on my Christmas list, and santa brought me a purple foam roller.
+(Purple count: 2)

 My advice, get you one.
 If you lift, run, train heavy – you need it.

 My mom just got herself one at [kohls,]( http://www.kohls.com/product/prd-1778822/black-mountain-products-36-in-extra-firm-high-density-foam-roller.jsp) where she used a coup!

 **Glass water bottle** // I used plastic for a long time, because I didn’t think twice about it.
-But I switched from my plastic [Camelbak]( http://shop.camelbak.com/eddy-glass-7l/d/1113) to glass, and I really love it.
+But I switched from my plastic [Camelbak]( http://shop.camelbak.com/eddy-glass-7l/d/1113) to a glass one, and I really love it.
 Water doesn’t get as funky, and I’m told, it’s better than plastic.
 Even if the plastic is BPA free, I’m not cool with plastic “leaking things” into my water.
 It’s a bit heavier, but it’s got a nice silicon wrap on the outside, to keep it from breaking.
 And yes, it too, is purple.
+(Purple count:3)

 **Exercise Ball** // Not for exercising, really, it’s for sitting at my desk.
 When I worked in the office I had it there with me.
 I now work at home and alternate between my chair and ball.
 I bought one appropriate for my height, and wait a minute… it’s not purple.
 Had to check just to be sure.
 It’s [this]( http://www.gaiam.com/product/extra-balance-ball-chair-ball/95-1472.html?dwvar_95-1472_color=charcoal#start=1) blue guy, from Gaiam.